By Sagar S Jan. 25, 2018

 The “Society has Finally Accepted Me Now”

 Touted among friends as the Shazam for literature, this person waits through the previous year to come all the way to Jaipur to show off how little they care about anyone’s achievements.
-Usually avoided with a 10-foot barge-pole, this human uses terms like “rationalist structuralism” when talking about the Twilight Saga, and “postmodern deconstructionism” when referring to Harry Potter.
+Usually avoided with a 10-foot barge-pole, this human uses terms like “rationalist structuralism” when talking about To All The Boys I’ve Loved Before, and “postmodern deconstructionism” when referring to Harry Potter.
 They take the term “literary criticism” so seriously, that they are a single disappointment away from turning into the Joker.
 Make sure you don’t show them a Nobel prize winner or they will be “filled with contempt”.
 In fact, you’re better off hanging with…

 The “Wait a minute… this isn’t Pushkar”

 This person has been tricked into coming for what they thought was a giant party in the desert, organised by their more boring friends.
 Until they reach the venue, they assume they’re arriving at India’s Burning Man (the presence of a hashtag in the title does little to help here).
 Once they realise “lit” is short for literature and not a descriptor for the festival, they are devastated.
 But all they did was pack shorts, thigh-high boots, turbans, and Eno, so, by god, will they have a drink anyway.
 They are then introduced to blue margaritas, and things will never be the same again.
-This kind of person is usually found putting on some makeup during a session on Syrian Kurds, or Snapchatting outside Diggi Palace with a duck face.
+This kind of person is usually found putting on some makeup during a session on Syrian Kurds, or going Insta-live from the Diggi Palace.

 The “My question isn’t really a question”